Vineyard

 • High density planting at 7150 plants to the hectare

 Bellvale Wine’s flavour profiles present the full expression of a vineyard tended the artisan way.
 Its Pinot Noir is elegant and well-structured, featuring a powerful palate of rich, ripe black fruits, with a fine oak influence.
 Its cool-climate chardonnay is crisper, due to higher acidity, and tightly structured, with a well defined balance between fruit, secondary characters and integrated oak.
-“Our vines have extensive and very deep root systems, which allow the fruit to more effectively express the terroir.
+And the Pinot Grigio is weighty and flavoursome with refreshing acidity “Our vines have extensive and very deep root systems, which allow the fruit to more effectively express the terroir.
 I agree with the French that great wine is made in the vineyard,” says John. >> Winemaking